 “…vast mobilization of African soldiers and laborers for service in Europe between 1914 and 1918…”

-It should be noted that soldiers and labourers were not the only casualties; the article also states that,
+It should be noted that soldiers and laborers were not the only casualties; the article also states that,

 “…very large, but unknown numbers of African civilians perished during the war.”